artur-gajewski/symplate/README.md

 The purpose of Symplate is to offer you modern looking template to start you off with:

-- fully responsive layout (bootstrap)
+- Fully responsive layout (bootstrap)
-- multi-lingual interface
+- Translations
 - RSS feed capability (eko/feedbundle)
 - Gravatar implementation (ornicar/gravatar-bundle)
 - Pagination (knplabs/knp-paginator-bundle)